 Events: 4 (2 men, 2 women)

-Skateboarding will make its Olympic debut at Tokyo 2020 with four events.
-Men and women will each compete in park and street events.
-Each event will include 20 competitors, divided into four heats of five.
-The top eight scorers from across all four heats will advance to the finals.
+Skateboarding made its Olympic debut at Tokyo 2020.
+There are currently four events on the Olympic program as men and women each compete in park and street events.
+Competitors are divided into heats for a preliminary round.
+The top eight scorers from across all heats will advance to their respective final.

 Street competitions take place on a straight course that includes stairs, handrails, curbs, benches, walls, and slopes.
 One competitor takes to the course at a time, using the features to showcase their range of skills.
-In each round, riders will perform two 45-second runs with five individually-scored tricks.
-A panel of five judges scores each run or trick on a scale of 0 to 10.0, with the highest and lowest scores for each run or trick dropped before the remaining three are averaged.
-A rider’s best four run or trick scores are added together to get a total round score.
+In each round, riders will perform two 45-second runs and five individually-scored tricks.
+A panel of five judges scores each run or trick on a scale of 0 to 100.00, with the highest and lowest scores for each run or trick dropped before the remaining three are averaged.
+A rider’s best run score and two best single trick scores are added together to get a total round score.